From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces: Numerical experiments and discussion

 We next consider a domain with four obstacles, first located in the middle of each side and at a distance $2R$ to the boundary (Fig.~\ref{fig:square_obstacles_4}).
-We observe that both the mean speed and the rotation order parameter are much lower than in the case without obstacles (Fig.~\ref{fig:squaredomain}) and with only one obstacle on the side (Fig.~\ref{fig:square_obstacles_1_de}).
+We observe that both the mean speed and the rotation order parameters are much lower than in the case without obstacles \reviewerAA{(dotted lines)} and with only one obstacle on the side \reviewerAA{(dashed lines)}.
 These obstacles have thus clearly introduced strong constraints on the global motion of the cells.
-In particular, the mean speed is diminished on the full density range, which indicates that the motion is more jammed. \reviewerA{When placing the four obstacles in the corner (Fig.~\ref{fig:square_obstacles_4coin}), we instead recover rotation motion at least for densities lower than $0.819$.
-To further compare the dynamics in these two cases, Fig.~\ref{fig:square_obstacle_4_dynamic} shows the time evolution of the mean speed and the order parameters for two representative simulations, one for each obstacles configurations.} \reviewerB{The corresponding movies, \Mov{7} and \Mov{8}, are provided in the supplementary material.} \reviewerA{The number of cells is equal to $180$, corresponding to a density equal to $0.810$, for which a significant difference in results can be observed in Fig.~\ref{fig:square_4obstacles}.
+In particular, the mean speed \reviewerAA{and the velocity rotation order parameters} are diminished on the full density range, which indicates that the motion is more jammed \reviewerAA{and velocities deviate a lot from the polarities directions due to the contact forces}. \reviewerA{When placing the four obstacles in the corner (Fig.~\ref{fig:square_obstacles_4coin}), we instead recover \reviewerAA{higher values of rotation order parameters} at least for densities lower than $0.819$.
+To further compare the dynamics in these two cases, Fig.~\ref{fig:square_obstacle_4_dynamic} shows the time evolution of the mean speed and the three order parameters for two representative simulations, one for each obstacles configurations.} \reviewerB{The corresponding movies, \Mov{4} and \Mov{5}, are provided in the supplementary material.} \reviewerA{The number of cells is equal to $180$, corresponding to a density equal to $0.810$, for which a significant difference in results can be observed in Fig.~\ref{fig:square_4obstacles}.
 In Fig.~\ref{fig:square_obstacle_4_dynamic}, we observe significant variations in mean speed due to the frequent occurrence of blocked configurations: in much of the domain, the configuration is close to being a compact hexagonal lattice.
 This is also reflected in the histogram of inter-cell distances (right panels), where we can see that the first peaks are associated with distances of this type of lattice.
 As observed in the right panels, the appearance of rotation motion seems triggered by the local breaking of this lattice close to the corners.}

 Altogether, the numerical results show that the shape and the topology of the simulation domain have a significant impact on the onset of collective movement of cells, translating in particular the ability of the model to capture the influence of the environment`s geometrical characteristics on the cellular dynamics.
 An ordered state is reproduced as expected in a circular domain, but also for a certain range of cellular densities in a square shaped domain, similar to experimental and numerical results in \cite{szaboetal2006}.
 Moreover, we highlight the complex role of obstacles: \reviewerA{obstacles placed in the corner of the domain slightly alter the emergence of collective rotation, whereas obstacles on the sides favor the transition towards a jammed regime.}